Axion dark matter from extended misalignment with a constant-$\omega_\phi$ pre-oscillatory phase and dark radiation: Numerical analysis

-On the other hand, using the results provided by Cobaya for both ALP model and $\Lambda\rm CDM$ in Table~\ref{tab:68_confidence_intervals}, we obtain the plots in Fig.~\ref{fig:perturbations}.
-For the sake of clarity, we only show the deviation of our model with respect to $\Lambda\rm CDM$.
-The deviations are below $0.5\%$ but, interestingly, are in the correct direction with respect to the data for both the CMB temperature and matter power spectrum.
-As a consequence, although the goodness of fit is similar in both models, the ALP model provides a slightly better fit than $\Lambda\rm CDM$ with $\Delta\chi^2\equiv \chi^2_{\rm ALP}-\chi^2_{\Lambda\rm CDM}=-3.75$ for the full dataset, and $\Delta\chi^2_{\rm CMB}=-0.63$ for the CMB alone.
+On the other hand, using the results provided by Cobaya, for both ALP model and $\Lambda\rm CDM$ in Table~\ref{tab:68_confidence_intervals}, we obtain the plots in Fig.~\ref{fig:perturbations}.
+For the sake of clarity, we only show the deviation of our model with respect to $\Lambda\rm CDM$, omitting the data.
+Despite the reduction in structure growth and the associated decrease in $S_8$, the ALP decay width $\Gamma_\phi$ is tightly constrained by Planck CMB observations.
+The primary CMB spectrum remains sensitive to late-time cosmology through the integrated Sachs–Wolfe effect and, more importantly, through CMB lensing.
+Since the reduced DM abundance weakens structure formation, it also reduces the lensing-induced smoothing of the acoustic peaks, producing deviations in the observed high-$\ell$ CMB spectrum that are strongly constrained by Planck data.
+Nevertheless, for sufficiently small values of $\Gamma_\phi$, the deviations from $\Lambda\rm CDM$ remain at the sub-percent level, with relative changes in both $C_\ell$ and $P(k)$ of order $\mathcal{O}(0.5\%)$.
+Despite these small modifications, the model provides a slightly improved fit to the data, with $\Delta\chi^2 \equiv \chi^2_{\rm ALP}-\chi^2_{\Lambda\rm CDM}=-3.75$ for the full dataset and $\Delta\chi^2_{\rm CMB}=-0.63$ for CMB data alone.